LENOX SQUARE

 By the early 1970s, LENOX -still open-air- was falling behind newer, fully-enclosed shopping venues in the northern suburbs of Atlanta.
 PHIPPS PLAZA opened in 1969 and was located across Peachtree Road.
 PERIMETER MALL {5 miles northeast, in Dekalb County} was completed in 1971.
 CUMBERLAND MALL {6.2 miles northwest, in Cobb County} would be dedicated in 1973.

 The existing Mall Level concourse was now known as the Garden Mall.
-A formal opening was held for the two malls on January 18, 1973.
+A formal opening was held for the two concourses on January 18, 1973.
 Jazz music was provided by Charlie Bornemann and Ernie Carson's Dixieland Five.
 LENOX SQUARE had been enlarged to 1.1 million leasable square feet.
 There were now ninety-three stores and services.

 The Food Court area was reconfigured in 1992.
 In February 1994, another expansion of the shopping hub was disclosed.
 The north-south portion of the Mall Level concourse would have a 187,000 square foot Upper Level added, which would house forty inline stores.
 The addition opened, with an initial thirty-two tenants, on November 9, 1995.